How did Douglas Clague transform John D Hutchison into one of the largest trading houses in Hong Kong?

 John Douglas “Duggie” Clague (1917 – 1981) was born in Bulawayo, Rhodesia (now Zimbabwe) and raised on the Isle of Man.
 He originally worked as a bank clerk.
 He was a convivial man, with a passion for horse racing.

 Clague joined the British Army and was stationed in Hong Kong during the Second World War.
 Following the Japanese invasion he was captured and held in the Sham Shui Po prisoner of war camp.
 With three others, including John Pearce (1918 – 2017), the son of T E Pearce, he made a daring escape into China in 1942.
 He was awarded the Military Cross and a CBE in recognition of his bravery.

 From Huizhou, Clague commanded the British Army Aid Group, a MI9 unit engaged in assisting POWs to flee Japanese internment camps.
-From 1945 he joined the Thailand underground movement, and when the war ended he took charge of 30,000 Allied POWs in Thailand.
+In 1945 he joined the Thailand underground movement, and when the war ended he took command of 30,000 Allied POWs in Thailand.

 Clague was promoted to Colonel in 1945, and appointed War Crimes Liaison Officer for Burma and Thailand.
 Clague returned to Hong Kong in 1947 with a sterling reputation and an excellent network of acquaintances.